Skip to content

 Remove-Item -Path "$env:USERPROFILE\.claude\settings.json" -Force

-2. Confirm your shell environment variables are configured correctly:
+2. Confirm your shell environment variables are correct:

-Check whether your shell config file (~/.zshrc or ~/.bashrc) contains the full ZenMux configuration.
-Refer to the Step 1: Configure Shell Environment Variables section above, and ensure it includes these key variables:
+Check that your shell config file (~/.zshrc or ~/.bashrc) contains the complete ZenMux configuration.
+Refer to the Step 1: Configure shell environment variables section above and make sure it includes these key environment variables:

 bash